 Where are you located?

 My office is located at 550-2950 Douglas Street in Victoria, BC.
-I am in the upper level of the complex, above Lifestyles Market, which is situated a few blocks south of Mayfair Mall, directly across from the Canadian Tire.
+I am in the upper level of the complex, above Lifestyles Market, which is situated a few blocks south of Mayfair Mall, directly across from the now closed Canadian Tire.
 If you come around the block at Burnside, extra parking is available.

 Do you offer telephone or Skype sessions?